 The more sensitive the research, the greater the care is required in obtaining, handling, and storing the data.

-The conditions for maintaining confidentiality of the subjects and the research records are required for the life of the data.
+The conditions for maintaining the privacy of the subjects and the confidentiality of their research records are required for the life of the data.

 Identifiable Personal Information

 No single item (except possibly a person's Social Security Number, which by law cannot be used except for very specific circumstances) can be relied upon to identify an individual with certainty.

 Names, addresses or telephone numbers may more directly identify an individual than postal codes, date of birth, age, occupation, initials, hospital or student number, ethnic group or religion.